Having complete control of your audio levels in Premiere Pro is simple. Here are two quick ways to fade audio volume in and out with ease.

 In my kit, I have three main lenses that I use for lifestyle videos:

 Here are some general feelings or styles and what type of lens you may consider for each of those approaches.
-You’ll need to do a bit of research to make sure you find the correct lens to fit the type of camera you own.
+You’ll need to do a bit of research to make sure you find the correct lens to fit the type of camera you own or you can always shoot me a message below and I’ll be happy to respond.

-In general, a 35mm lens is going to give you the most ‘documentary’ or ‘in the life’ feeling because it most closely mimics the distance and scope that our eyes see.
+In general, a 35mm lens is going to give you the most ‘documentary’ or ‘in the life’ feeling because it most closely mimics the distance and scope that our eyes see in every day life.

-If you want to capture that beautiful dreamy bokeh with soft, light colors, you need to make sure you purchase a lens with a wide aperture.
+If you want to capture that beautiful dreamy bokeh (aka blurred out background) with soft, light colors, you need to make sure you purchase a lens with a wide aperture.
 At least f2.8, but even wider is better.
 I own the Canon 35mm f1.8 and it’s wonderful.
 I have also shot with the Canon 50mm f1.2 and it too is incredible.

 When I first began editing videos, I used iMovie.
 It was simple basic, and easy to use.
 When I was in film school, we were required to use Final Cut Pro.
-This was back before Premiere Pro (by Adobe existed).
+This was back before Adobe Premiere Pro existed.
 Final Cut Pro and Avid were the industry standards.

 When Premiere Pro finally did come around, I resisted it for years.
 I knew Final Cut like the back of my hands.
 You’ll learn that with editing, all the keyboard shortcuts and personal preferences become like second nature.
 Transitioning to a brand new platform was tough.
 But finally, I did.
 Here are a few reasons why I made the switch to Premiere Pro and why I am happy that I did: